scotttam/resque-throttle/README.markdown

 	  #rest of your class here
 	end

+When a job is throttled, it will raise a ThrottledError and the job will not be enqueued.

 Contributing
 ------------

-Once you've made your great commits:
+Once you've made your commits:

 1. [Fork][1] Resque Throttle
 2. Create a topic branch - `git checkout -b my_branch`